code-boxx/Core-Boxx-PHP-Framework/comments/README.md

   - Import `lib/SQL-Comments.sql` into your database.
 * After installation, access `http://your-site.com/comment` for the demo page.

+## NOTES
+* Very simplistic module out-of-the-box.
+* You decide if users can edit/delete their own comments.
+* Admin have full control over comments.

 ## LICENSE
 Copyright by Code Boxx